 Six (or more) Months Prior: Start Application Process

 About six months (maybe seven or eight months) prior to the date you are available to start serving, you will want to begin the application process.
 Starting your mission papers is done by first setting up a meeting with your bishop.
 He will go over the spiritual and physical requirements to serve a mission.
 He will tell you about the application process and he will either give you the paper work or give you directions to log in to the mission papers website (the Missionary Online Recommendation System).

 You will want to make an appointment to go to the doctor and dentist at this time to have them fill out the medical forms necessary to complete the application.
 If you have known dental issues you may want to go to the dentist even earlier.
 This is also a good time to start taking the Church’s missionary preparation class and temple preparation course if you haven’t taken them yet.
 And if you haven’t gotten your patriarchal blessing by this point, you’ll want to make arrangements to do that as well.

 The process of going to the doctor and dentist, filling out the application, getting your photo, meeting with your bishop and stake president, etc. generally takes at least a month.
-The last step of the paper work, meeting with the stake president, generally takes place around four months before you would like to begin your mission.
-Actually, I don’t think you are even allowed to submit your paperwork more than 4 months, 120 days, prior to your availability date.
+The last step of the paper work, meeting with the stake president, generally takes place around five months before you would like to begin your mission.
+In fact, you are only allowed to submit your paperwork 150 days prior to your availability date.
 The stake president then submits your mission application to Church Headquarters.